-Participation (Process) Data Description Participation (Process) Data Includes 4/4 components # of students participating grade level number of lessons/sessions length of lessons/sessions Includes 3/4 components • # of students participating • grade level • number of lessons/sessions • length of lessons/sessions Includes 2/4 components # of students participating grade level number of lessons/sessions length of lessons/sessions Includes 0-1/4 components • # of students participating • grade level • number of lessons/sessions • length of lessons/sessions Written explanation connecting school counseling program activity to the results pictured in the graph & reflection on results School Counselor Role & Reflection Describe the school counselor or school counseling program role in the activity seen in the graph.
+Participation (Process) Data Description Participation (Process) Data Includes 4/4 components # of students participating grade level number of lessons/sessions length of lessons/sessions Includes 3/4 components • # of students participating • grade level • number of lessons/sessions • length of lessons/sessions Includes 2/4 components # of students participating grade level number of lessons/sessions length of lessons/sessions Includes 0-1/4 components • # of students participating • grade level • number of lessons/sessions • length of lessons/sessions Written explanation connecting school counseling program activity to the results pictured in the graph & reflection on results School Counselor Role & Reflection Describes the school counselor or school counseling program role in the activity seen in the graph.
 Thoroughly provides an explanation of how this data will support the school counseling program to: Deliver interventions/ activities more effectively (considering content, strategies, time).
-Collect data more accurately (asking better questions based on quality content) Target ASCA Mindsets &amp; Behaviors Make decisions about which interventions/ activities to continue, add or discontinue Describe the school counselor or school counseling program role in the activity seen in the graph.
-Provides a minimal explanation of how this data will support the school counseling program to: Deliver interventions/ activities more effectively (considering content, strategies, time).
-Collect data more accurately (asking better questions based on quality content) Target ASCA Mindsets &amp; Behaviors Make decisions about which interventions/ activities to continue, add or discontinue Describe the school counselor or school counseling program role in the activity seen in the graph.
-No explanation of how this data will support the school counseling program.
-Does not describe the school counselor or school counseling program role in the activity seen in the graph.
-Data Set #1 Exceeds Expectations Meets Expectations Minimally Meets Expectations Does Not Meet Expectations Graph Provide a graph(s) representing outcome data.
-Address achievement, attendance and/or behavior Are based on school outcome data with pre and post data provided Clear connection to Mindsets &amp; Behaviors listed Focus attention on equity or opportunity gaps Are unmistakably linked to the school's data and need Address achievement, attendance and/or behavior Are based on school outcome data Clear connection to Mindsets &amp; Behaviors listed 2 Only process or perception data presented.
-Graph clearly labeled, easy-to-read Well-designed graphic representation of student outcome data that is easy-to-read, clearly labeled with the effective elements of a good graph (title, axis labels, data collected, etc.) Labeled graphic representation of student results.
-Graphic representation of student results.
+Collect data more accurately (asking better questions based on quality content) Target ASCA M&B Standards Make decisions about which interventions/ activities to continue, add or discontinue ● Describes the school counselor or school counseling program role in the activity seen in the graph. ● Provides a minimal explanation of how this data will support the school counseling program to: -Deliver interventions/ activities more effectively (considering content, strategies, time). -Collect data more accurately (asking better questions based on quality content) -Target ASCA M&B Standards -Make decisions about which interventions/ activities to continue, add or discontinue Describes the school counselor or school counseling program role in the activity seen in the graph.
+Provides no explanation of how this data will support the school counseling program Does not describe the school counselor or school counseling program role in the activity seen in the graph.
+Data Set #1 Graph Exceeds Expectations 6 Meets Expectations 4 Minimally Meets Expectations 2 Does Not Meet Expectations Provide a graph(s) representing outcome data.
+Address achievement, attendance and/or discipline Are based on school outcome data with pre and post data provided Clear connection to Mindsets & Behaviors listed Focus attention on equity or opportunity gaps Are unmistakably linked to the school's data and need Address achievement, attendance and/or discipline Are based on school outcome data Clear connection to Mindsets & Behaviors listed Only participation or Mindset & Behavior data presented.
+Graph clearly labeled, easy-to-read Well-designed graphic representation of student outcome data that is easy-to-read, clearly labeled with the effective elements of a good graph (title, axis labels, data points, etc.).
+Bar graph(s) summarizes outcome baseline and final data with data results represented side by side Labeled graphic representation of student outcome data results.
+Graphic representation of student outcome data results.
 No graphic representation